 The two alternative locations translated directly into negotiating leverage with the client’s existing landlord.
 Matt and Gary were able to negotiate an early downsize of New Horizons’ space and extension of their lease, taking advantage of the soft market conditions.

-Columbia College signed a long term lease to relocate their campus to the Denver Technological Center area.
-The service delivery team achieved such a great deal on their behalf that it became a very easy decision to relocate: including incredibly-low lease rates, free rent, very high tenant improvement dollars, exterior signage, money for signage, expansion rights and termination rights.
+Columbia College signed a long-term lease to relocate its campus to the Denver Technological Center area.
+The service delivery team achieved such a great deal on their behalf that it became a very easy decision to relocate: including incredibly-low lease rates, free rent, very high tenant improvement dollars, exterior signage, money for signage, expansion rights, and termination rights.